RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	vulnerability	scanning	is	done	using	a predefined	set	of	signatures	and	parameters	to	evaluate	a	system	and give	a	risk	rating	based	on	the	findings.
 Vulnerability	scanning	does not	involve	extensive	knowledge	of	a	system	or	go	beyond	the preconfigured	tests	that	are	run	for	compliance.

-### Question # 19 - Which	of	the	following	represents	the	R	component	of	the	DREAD	threat risk	modeling	system?
+### [very important] Question # 19 - Which	of	the	following	represents	the	R	component	of	the	DREAD	threat risk	modeling	system?
 A.	Reproducibility
 B.	Repudiation
 C.	Redundancy
 D.	Reversibility
 Answer: A.

-Reproducibility	is	the	measure	of	how	easy	it	is	to	reproduce	an exploit.
+[important] **Reproducibility	is	the	measure	of	how	easy	it	is	to	reproduce	an exploit**.
 On	the	low	end,	a	value	of	0	signifies	a	near	impossibility	of exploit,	even	with	administrative	access.
 This	would	likely	occur where	other	defensive	measures	prevent	access	or	exploit.
 On	the	high end,	a	value	of	10	signifies	an	easy	exploit,	such	as	simply	accessing the	application	with	a	client,	without	needing	authentication	or	other methods.
 Any	value	in	the	middle	will	be	subjective	and	determined based	on	the	particulars	of	the	application,	as	well	as	any	other mitigating	factors	from	other	defensive	mechanisms.

 B	is	incorrect	because	the	R	component	of	the	DREAD	threat	risk model	is	reproducibility,	not	repudiation.
 C	is	incorrect	because	the	R	component	of	the	DREAD	threat	risk model	is	reproducibility,	not	redundancy.
 D	is	incorrect	because	the	R	component	of	the	DREAD	threat	risk model	is	reproducibility,	not	reversibility.

-### Question # 20 - During	a	periodic	or	specific	testing	of	a	BCDR	plan,	which	of	thefollowing	pairs	of	objectives	is	the	main	metric	used	for	the	overall evaluation	of	the	plan?
+### Question # 20 - During	a	periodic	or	specific	testing	of	a	BCDR	plan,	which	of	the following	pairs	of	objectives	is	the	main	metric	used	for	the	overall evaluation	of	the	plan?
 A.	RPO	and	SRE
 B.	RSL	and	RTO
 C.	RTO	and	RPO